cocoZHAI/stunning-journey/ColabFold&SPOC.md

 The tutorial for running ColabFold notebook on a HPC over SSH is here: https://www.jameslingford.com/blog/colabfold-hpc-ssh-howto/

+The repo for SPOC is here:

+# Run ColabFold
+---
 ## What is ColabFold and how is it compared to alphafold/2.3.1
 ColabFold
 - Optimized version of AlphaFold (developed by Mirdita et al.)